 The Best Design Collaboration Tools for Electronics Engineers

-To help today’s electronics design teams work more effectively, we’ve compiled some of the essential software tools and features that teams need to collaborate.
+To help today’s electronics designs collaboration teams work more effectively, we’ve compiled some of the essential software tools and features that teams need to collaborate.
 Altium Designer users can get access to these essential collaboration tools for electronics engineers through the Altium 365 platform.
-Before you start shopping for a high-power version of Slack or upgrade your PLM system, take a look at the list below.
+Before you start shopping for a high-power version of Slack or upgrading your PLM system, take a look at the list of best engineering collaboration software.

 The Collaboration Tools Electronics Engineers Need